razvanfodor/learnSpringBoot/README.md

 ### Calling rest service
 * Spring boot configures a restTemplateBuilder that you can inject and then use to build a request template.
 ### Validation
+* You have to add @Validated on the class that you want to validate and then use the validation annotations.